Bandadad/Bearing-Capacity/README.md

 4. **Plot Options**:

-   - `max_footing_width`: Set to the maximum footing width to be plotted on the design chart (imperial: ft, metric: m).
+   - `max_footing_width`: Set to the maximum footing width to be plotted on the design chart (US customary: ft, metric: m).
-   - `max_bearing_pressure`: Set to the maximum bearing pressure to be plotted on the design chart (imperial: ksf, metric: kPa).
+   - `max_bearing_pressure`: Set to the maximum bearing pressure to be plotted on the design chart (US customary: ksf, metric: kPa).
    - `X_ticks`: Interval for major ticks on the x-axis.
    - `Y_ticks`: Interval for major ticks on the y-axis.